Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Emerging AI Tools for Literature Review

 \section{Emerging AI Tools for Literature Review}

-Over the past year, there has been an emergence of a new generation of AI tools aimed at assisting researchers.
-This development is largely influenced by the advancements in Large Language Models~\cite{sanderson2023ai}.
+\changedtwo{Since 2023, a new generation of AI tools designed to assist researchers has emerged.} This development is largely influenced by the advancements in Large Language Models~\cite{sanderson2023ai}.
 Several leading bibliographic search engines are currently introducing LLM technology.
-For instance, Scopus and Dimensions\footnote{Dimensions- \url{https://www.dimensions.ai/}} are working on their own chatbot engine and are planning to release them throughout the 2024~\cite{van2023chatgpt,aguilera2024scopus}.
+For instance, Scopus and Dimensions\footnote{Dimensions- \url{https://www.dimensions.ai/}} are working on their own chatbot engine and are planning to release them throughout 2024~\cite{van2023chatgpt,aguilera2024scopus}.
 Similarly, CORE\footnote{CORE - \url{https://core.ac.uk/}}, a search engine providing access to 280 million papers, has recently presented the prototype CORE-GPT, an enhanced version that can answer natural language queries by extracting information from these documents~\cite{pride2023core}.
 These LLM-based tools do not directly support specific SLR phases as the applications that we reviewed in Section~\ref{oursurvey}.
 Nevertheless, their functionalities can aid researchers in conducting literature reviews and are expected to be integrated into future SLR tools.
-Therefore, it is advantageous to outline these tools and their distinctive features.
+Therefore, when discussing the advancement of AI-driven SLR tools and identifying research challenges in this domain, it is essential to consider these tools and their features.
+A comprehensive analysis of emerging LLM-based tools designed to assist with literature reviews and scientific writing would require an extensive survey.
+This section aims to present an initial exploratory study that provides insights into how this new generation of LLM-based tools is being used to assist research and what functionalities could potentially be integrated into SLR tools.
+Since this is an exploratory study rather than a systematic review, we adopted a straightforward search strategy focusing on tools available as online services.
+Therefore, we excluded tools that are solely described in academic papers and not available for practical use.

-For the analysis of this emerging generation of tools, we focused on those that are accessible as online services, excluding those that are only referenced in academic papers and not available as such.
-To identify the tools, we utilised TopAI\footnote{TopAI - \url{https://topai.tools/}}, a renowned search engine for AI systems, and searched for relevant terms such as ``literature review tools'', ``search engine'', and ``writing assistant''.
-This process yielded eleven tools in this domain.
+We used TopAI Tools\footnote{TopAI Tools- \url{https://topai.tools/}}, a renowned search engine indexing more than 11K AI systems and searched for the following relevant terms: ``literature review'', ``systematic review'', ``scientific research'', ``search engine'', and ``writing assistant''.
+This search returned 164 tools, which were processed using the same two-stage selection process described in Section~\ref{sec:toolselection}.
+We first screened the tools by using their short descriptions and then all authors performed a thorough examination of 18 candidate tools.
+This process yielded 11 tools in this domain.
 Table \ref{tab:LiteratureReviewTools} reports an overview of these tools.